31 is the average age of gamers now. And the number of gamers over 35 far exceeds the number of gamers between the ages of 18 and 35.

 Employee Referral Tools

 Gamification can also be leveraged to boost sharing of job openings on prominent social platforms.
-For instance, offering a reward like, “share this opening with 5 friends and stand a chance to win $100” will work just like an in-house referral program except that with social sharing the reach is much wider.
+For instance, offering a reward of $100 to an employee who shares the opening with 5 friends will work just like an in-house referral program.
+Remember that with social sharing the reach is much wider.

 Virtual Head Hunting

-The internet offers a plethora of online tools that allow recruiters to create fun and engaging virtual job fairs for attracting candidates.
-These virtual job fairs can employ different logic games to test the skills and abilities of job seekers, helping recruiters screen the suitable ones with ease and accuracy.
+The internet offers a plethora of online tools that allow recruiters to create fun and engaging virtual job fairs.
+You can attract active as well as passive candidates via this approach.
+These virtual job fairs can employ different logic games to test the skills and abilities of job seekers.
+Thus, helping recruiters screen the suitable ones with ease and accuracy.

 Puzzles are a highly effective and a relatively low-cost recruitment strategy for gaining valuable insights throughout the sourcing cycle.
-Problem-solving tasks and personal discussions help recruiters assess the competency of candidates without putting them through a boring and time-consuming screening test.
+Problem-solving tasks and personal discussions help recruiters assess the competency of candidates instead of conducting a boring and time-consuming screening test.

-If you have a branded careers site as a part of your recruitment process, it offers ample scope for gamification and makes the process all the more engaging.
+A branded careers site offers ample scope for gamification in recruitment and makes the process all the more engaging.
 It can include reward points and badges for candidates every time they leave a comment, take a poll, or rate your company videos.

 Videos are a perfect tool to tap millennials who are always on-the-go.
-All you need is a script and a camera and your candidates can appear for an interview during their lunch breaks or even while they are commuting to the office.
+All you need is an off-line video interviewing software like Jobsoid.
+Your candidates can appear for an interview during their lunch breaks or even while they are commuting to the office.
 This way you will never miss out on a great candidate and also ensure their convenience.

 This is a very interesting way to test the skills of candidates.
-One company that was looking for a marketing specialist asked the candidates to create a 30-second video explaining why they wanted to work for the company and what makes them a perfect match.
-The final candidate was chosen on the basis of content and selling skills.
+A company looking for a Digital Marketing Specialist asked the candidates to create a 30-second video explaining why they wanted to work for the company and what makes them a perfect match.
+The final candidate was chosen on the basis of content and skills.

 Real-time Progress Bar

-Another great way to use a candidate-centric careers portal is to provide an easy-to-follow progress bar where candidates can check their progress in the recruitment funnel in real-time.
+Another great way to use a candidate-centric careers portal for the job application process.
+You can provide an easy-to-follow progress bar where candidates can check their progress in the recruitment funnel in real-time.
 This will not only keep them updated and engaged but also help them stay focused on reaching the next stage and collecting the “prize”.

 Gamification is a compelling tactic that not only enables you to project an attractive work culture but also keeps the candidate engaged and involved in the process.
 Gamification makes it easy to spread the word on social media and attracts more attention as compared to job adverts.
 When it comes to recruiting, gamification proves to be a great incentive for the desired action.